(Ours) Test 8 for NC-pretrained policy on clean background, trained under 100 demos. Success.

-We initiate a study of the geometry of the visual representation space --the information channel from the vision encoder to the action decoder-- in an image-based control pipeline learned from behavior cloning.
-Inspired by the phenomenon of neural collapse (NC) in image classification (Papyan et al., 2020), we investigate whether a similar law of clustering emerges in the visual representation space.
-Since image-based control is a regression task without explicitly defined classes, the central piece of the puzzle lies in determining according to what implicit classes the visual features cluster, if such a law exists.
+We initiate a study of the geometry of the visual representation space —the information channel from the vision encoder to the action decoder— in an image-based control pipeline learned from behavior cloning.
+Inspired by the phenomenon of neural collapse (NC) in image classification (Papyan et al., 2020), we empirically demonstrate the prevalent emergence of a similar law of clustering in the visual representation space.
+Specifically,

-between the object and the target in the input or (b) the relative pose of the object induced by expert
+control-orientedclasses that are based on (a) the relative pose between the object and the target in the input or (b) the relative pose of the object induced by expert actions in the output.
+Each of the classes corresponds to one relative pose orthant (Repo).

 Beyond empirical observation, we show such a law of clustering can be leveraged as an algorithmic tool to improve test-time performance when training a policy with a limited amount of expert demonstrations.
 Particularly, we pretrain the vision encoder using NC as a regularization to encourage control-oriented clustering of the visual features.
 Surprisingly, such an NC-pretrained vision encoder, when finetuned end-to-end with the action decoder, boosts the test-time performance by 10% to 35% in the low-data regime.
 Real-world vision-based planar pushing experiments confirmed the surprising advantage of control-oriented visual representation pretraining.